-2.1.12 ARF 720.0A Item 3: Trading securities
+2.1.12 ARF 720.0A Item 3: Trading sSecurities held for trading

-In accordance with AASB 9, trading securities are securities held for trading and are measured at fair value through profit or loss.
+In accordance with AASB 9, trading securities held for trading are securities held for trading and are measured at fair value through profit or loss.

 In accordance with AASB 9, all investments in equity instruments and contracts on those instruments must be measured at fair value.
 However, in limited circumstances, cost may be an appropriate estimate of fair value.
 Cost is never the best estimate of fair value for investments in quoted equity instruments (or contracts on quoted equity instruments).